Last Updated on February 16, 2025

 50,000 ₪ | 13,800 ₪ | 30,500 ₪ | 63,700 ₪ |

-So, for example, if you were earning 30,000 ₪ per month as a employee and bringing about 60,000 ₪ in annual revenue, your monthly take home pay would be about 34,500 ₪.
+So, for example, if you were earning 30,000 ₪ per month as a employee and bringing about 60,000 ₪ in annual revenue, your monthly take home pay from your side-gig would be about 34,500 ₪.
 The calculations above are based on 2024 tax brackets and assume no deposits to pension.

 US citizens will likely also have to pay US Self-Employment Tax (Social Security).
 This adds additional overhead of approximately 2,000-2,500 ₪ for each 30K ₪ of revenue that you bring in.